-The New Year is just around the corner, so it’s time to figure out how you’re going to organize yourself into a better person for the first few months of 2019 before you give up and go back into your old ways!
+The New Year is just around the corner, so it’s time to figure out how you’re going to organize yourself into a better person for the first few months of the year before you give up and go back into your old ways!
 I am (mostly) kidding; I am an avid bullet journaler (it helps me stay on top of my tasks so much!) and I’m here to help you choose which journal is the best for you.
 Below, I’ve compiled a list of the best journals for bullet journaling, and what the pros and cons of each one are—take your pick and stay organized!

-This is a classic bullet journal starter and the overall best bullet journal notebook of 2018.
+This is a classic bullet journal starter and the overall best bullet journal notebook.
 The dotted layout allows you to make of it what you want; a spread with a grid?
 Just connect the dots with a ruler.
 A spread of tasks to do that day? just use the dots as lines.
 Habit trackers are very easy to draw with in this notebook.
 I personally used a pink Leuchtturm1917 during most of 2018 and it was great—the lack of lines allowed me to be more creative and free.

 But beware: if you don’t like writing that is somewhat crooked here and there, I’d stick with the next option—or just any other option with lines.
 Another great thing about Leuchtturm1917 is that the pages are numbered and there’s an in-build index page at the beginning of the notebook, so you don’t have to design one yourself!